'Crimson' fava bean features beautiful red flowers on 2- to 4- foot tall plants.

 Fava beans not only taste great and are easy to grow, they make excellent cover crops adding nitrogen and organic matter to the soil.

-Fava, or broad beans, are not well known in America, but if you go "across the pond", the English and Europeans love them.
+Fava, or broad beans, are not well known in America, but if you go ″across the pond″, the English and Europeans love them.
 But favas had a rocky start.
-Back in ancient Greek times, Pythagoras warned to "avoid all favas″.
+Back in ancient Greek times, Pythagoras warned to ″avoid all favas″.
 The reason for this warning is that some people of African, Mediterranean, and southeast Asian ethnicity have a genetic deficiency in an enzyme (G-6-PD) that causes them to become ill from eating fresh fava beans, a syndrome called favism.
 (Certain drugs and some other legumes can also cause illness in G-6-PD-deficient people.
 G-6-PD deficiency can be diagnosed with a simple blood test.)

-Personally, I can think of better ways to eat favas.
-Fava beans are enjoyed from China to America where they're a key ingredient in recipes ranging from minestrone soup to falafel.
-Before the "discovery" of the Americas, fava beans were one of the only beans available in Europe.
+For those without this genetic deficiency, however, fava beans are enjoyed from China to America where they're a key ingredient in recipes ranging from minestrone soup to falafel.
+Before the ″discovery″ of the Americas, fava beans were one of the only beans available in Europe.